 ACTION Problem Statement Action Steps Measures of Success available, which severely limits successful implementation. prioritizing infrastructure and economic development projects and activities for funding implementation.
-3. Develop a report that summarizes infrastructure and economic development projects and activities and potential funding mechanisms with analysis of these sources and recommendations for funding tools for consideration in Cully- Concordia.
+In a lighter of the transition of the result.
+In the production of the result of the reputation of the result of the result.
+3. Develop a report that summarizes infrastructure and economic development projects and activities and potential funding mechanisms with analysis of these sources and recommendations for funding tools for consideration in Cully-Concordia.
 4. Review draft report with community partners and interested community for their comments.
 5. Share final draft of funding mechanisms report with Portland City Council in November, as part of an annual report on the Cully-Concordia Community Action Plan.
-3.K.
+The many five and the Control of the 3.K.
 Evaluate the need for a Multnomah County branch library in the Cully-Concordia area and pursue idea with Multnomah County.
 There may be a lack of local access and availability of library services in the growing Cully neighborhood.
 Accessible literacy and 1.
 Investigate with Multnomah County the criteria for locating a branch library.
-Increase in the number of Cully- Concordia residents that have library cards Lead and Partners: BPS, Interested community members, Multnomah County, Hacienda CDC, Concordia University related services provided by a branch library would be supportive of the needs of the local community and would provide a 2.
-Identify if there are gaps in the library service provision area in Cully-Concordia.
+Increase in the number of Cully- Concordia residents that have library cards Lead and Partners: BPS, Interested community members, Multnomah County, Hacienda CDC, Concordia University related services provided by a branch library would be supportive of the needs of the local community and would provide a positive destination for children and youth.
+2. Identify if there are gaps in the library service provision area in Cully-Concordia.
 Compare the average distance to a public library for Cully residents compared to that of other neighborhoods in the city. # of Cully-Concordia patrons using a local branch library Residents of the Cully neighborhood- especially children and families-do not have easy access to public library services.
 3. Document gaps in service area.
 Compare the services provided by public libraries with the needs of the residents of Cully.
 4. Identify possible locations and partnerships.
 5. Meet with Multnomah County officials.
-Work with Multnomah library to evaluate the service demand and library service needs in Cully-Concordia 6.
+Work with Multnomah library to evaluate the service demand and library service needs in Cully-Concordia A North Country of the point of the first Accordance of the point of t 6.
 Develop and implement an advocacy strategy if pursuing a branch library or other library service needs.

 ACTION Problem Statement Action Steps Measures of Success 3.L.
-Advocate for additional funding for the NE Ensure that currently allocated PBOT funds 1.
-Work with neighborhoods along the NE Killingsworth All agreed upon approved safety Killingsworth Street Traffic Safety Corridor project for NE Killingsworth traffic safety are used corridor to identify and prioritize traffic safety needs and improvements have been (MLK Jr. Blvd. to NE 72nd) for high priority needs along the corridor.
-Identify the remaining traffic safety needs solutions that meet the allocated PBOT spending budget. implemented by the end of 2009 Lead and Partners: NECN, affected neighborhood associations and community organizations, PBOT and advocate for future action.
+Advocate for additional funding for the NE Killingsworth Street Traffic Safety Corridor project (MLK Jr. Blvd. to NE 72nd) Ensure that currently allocated PBOT funds for NE Killingsworth traffic safety are used for high priority needs along the corridor.
+Identify the remaining traffic safety needs 1.
+Work with neighborhoods along the NE Killingsworth corridor to identify and prioritize traffic safety needs and solutions that meet the allocated PBOT spending budget.
+All agreed upon approved safety improvements have been implemented by the end of 2009 Lead and Partners: NECN, affected neighborhood associations and community organizations, PBOT and advocate for future action.
 2. Work with PBOT to assure that the approved safety improvements are implemented in a timely manner.
-Additional traffic safety issues an identified and acknowledged by PBOT for future improvement 3.
+Additional traffic safety issues are identified and acknowledged by PBOT for future improvement 3.
 After implementation, monitor safety issues to see if improvements have been made.
-No pedestrian-traffic accidents a reported on the NE Killingsworth 4.
+No pedestrian-traffic accidents are reported on the NE Killingsworth 4.
 Identify ongoing or additional safety issues along the corridor and work with PBOT to fund and fix these problems. corridor one year after improvements are in place